scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 of Single Compilation Unit [SCU]_ and Intermediate Representation [IR]_, but to our knowledge, it has not been implemented for documentation in the Python ecosystem.
-As mentioned before, this separation is key to achieve many features proposed in Objectives (c), (d).
+As mentioned before, this separation is key to achieve many features proposed in Objectives (c), (d) (see Fig :ref:`diag`).

 .. figure:: diagramme.png
    :figclass: w

-   Schema representing how to buld documentation with papyri: 1) Each projects build an IRD bundle that contain semantic information about the project documentation.
-2) These IRD bundle are publihsed online.
-3) Users install IRD bundles locally, pages get corsslinked, indexed, etc....
-4) IDEs render documentation on the fly taking into consideration user preferences. :label:`diag`
+   Sketch representing how to build documentation with Papyri.
+Step 1: Each project builds an IRD bundle that contains semantic information about the project documentation.
+Step 2: the IRD bundles are publihsed online.
+Step 3: users install IRD bundles locally on their machine, pages get corsslinked, indexed, etc. Step 4: IDEs render documentation on-the-fly, taking into consideration users' preferences. :label:`diag`

 2) Intermediate Representation for Documentation (IRD)
 ------------------------------------------------------